DJ Has Viral "Hotel California" Remix Removed by the Eagles, Offers Douchiest Response

 “Anyone who knows anything should know you cannot take a master track of a recording and write another song over the top of it,” Henley said of Ocean’s use of “Hotel California” on his “American Wedding.”
 “You just can’t do that…”

-It’s almost enough to make one sympathize with the South Carolina woman last year who stabbed her roommate because he wouldn’t stop listening to the Eagles.
+It’s almost enough to make one sympathise with the South Carolina woman last year who stabbed her roommate because he wouldn’t stop listening to the Eagles.

 It’s tempting to side with the little guy here, and, compared to the Eagles and Warner Music Group, almost anyone is going to come across as the little guy.
 But see if that feeling doesn’t immediately come crashing to a halt when you read Luxxury’s shit-eating, entitled reaction to the take-down order: